Jaykul/GitOps-Principles/slides.md

 <!--

 For those of you who came to this talk despite not knowing me, thank you, and let me introduce myself.

-I'm Joel Bennett, I'm from upstate New York by way of the grasslands of Guanacaste, Costa Rica.
-I have been "Jaykul" (pronounced J. Cool) online since the 1990s, and I'm currently the Principal DevOps Engineer at loanDepot!
+I'm Joel Bennett.
+I'm from upstate New York by way of the grasslands of Guanacaste, Costa Rica.
+I have been "Jaykul" (pronounced J. Cool) online since the 1990s, and I'm currently a Principal DevOps Engineer!
 I've been a Microsoft PowerShell MVP for 15 years, an open source programmer for over 25 years, a Christian for uhm, let's go with "over 40 years," and bilingual for even longer than that.

 -->